Skip to main content

 Biography

-Assemblymember Chris Ward was first elected in 2020, and re-elected in 2022 to serve the 78th Assembly District representing San Diego and El Cajon.
-He currently serves as Chair of the Assembly Housing and Community Development Committee, as well as the Select Committee on Biotechnology.
-He is also currently serving as the Assembly designee on the California State Coastal Conservancy and Vice Chair of the California Legislative LGBTQ Caucus.
+Assemblymember Chris Ward was first elected to the California State Assembly in 2020 and re-elected in 2022 to represent the 78th Assembly District, which includes San Diego and El Cajon.
+He currently serves as Chair of the Assembly Committee on Arts, Entertainment, Sports, and Tourism and Chair of the California Legislative LGBTQ Caucus.
+He also leads the Select Committee on Biotechnology and Medical Technology.

-Prior to his election to the Assembly, Assemblymember Ward served on the San Diego City Council and authored San Diego's landmark Equal Pay Ordinance.
-He chaired the San Diego County Regional Task Force on the Homeless and served as chair of the Land Use and Housing Committee.
-Before being elected to office, Assemblymember Ward was the Chief of Staff to Senator Marty Block and an environmental planner at the firm EDAW.
+Before joining the Assembly, Ward served on the San Diego City Council, where he authored the city's landmark Equal Pay Ordinance and chaired both the Land Use and Housing Committee and the San Diego County Regional Task Force on the Homeless.
+He previously served as Chief of Staff to Senator Marty Block.

-As a longtime volunteer for his community, Assemblymember Ward served on the San Diego Community College District's Citizens Oversight Committee, a board member of the San Diego Human Dignity Foundation and San Diego LGBT Center, as well as a member of the Truman National Security Project.
+A longtime community advocate, Assemblymember Ward has served on the San Diego Community College District's Citizens Oversight Committee, the San Diego Human Dignity Foundation, and the San Diego LGBT Center, and is a member of the Truman National Security Project.

-Assemblymember Ward earned his Bachelor of Arts degree at Johns Hopkins University and a Master's in Public Policy and Urban Planning at Harvard's John F. Kennedy School of Government.
-He and his partner, Thom, reside in University Heights with their two young children.
+He earned his Bachelor’s degree from Johns Hopkins University and a Master’s in Public Policy and Urban Planning from Harvard University’s John F. Kennedy School of Government.
+He lives in University Heights with his family.

 Download High Resolution Photo Download Biography PDF